Exact and Heuristic Computation of the Scanwidth of Directed Acyclic Graphs

 \section{Experimental results}

-In this chapter we conduct an experimental study to evaluate the performance of our exact algorithms, heuristics and reduction rules on phylogenetic networks.
+In this section we conduct an experimental study to evaluate the performance of our exact algorithms, heuristics and reduction rules on phylogenetic networks.
 In \cref{subsec:network_generation} we will describe the networks that are used in the experiments and compare their level, scanwidth and treewidth.
 The subsequent subsections offer analyses of the reduction scheme from \cref{sec:reductions}, the exact methods from \cref{sec:exact_methods}, and the heuristics from \cref{sec:heuristics}, respectively.

 All algorithms are implemented in Python and are publicly available as an easily installable package at This repository also provides the used networks and complete numerical results.
 All experiments in this section were conducted on an Intel Core i7-8750H CPU @ 2.20 GHz with 16 GB RAM.